jpneto/ScoringGames/README.md

 ScoringGames
 ============

-The <b>Scoring Games Calculator</b> is a Haskell set of modules to manipulate a new game universe, the Scoring Universe, representing a certain class of games with scoring.
-The Universe is expressive enough to include the classical [CGT Conway Universe](http://en.wikipedia.org/wiki/Surreal_number).
+The <b>Scoring Games Calculator</b> is a Haskell set of modules to research the Universe of Guaranteed Scoring Combinatorial Games.
+The classical [CGT Conway Universe](http://en.wikipedia.org/wiki/Surreal_number) is order-embedded in it.

 The main module is **Scoring** with all the data structures and functions to perform operations over scoring game values.